tamerlankayak/KTOR-Currency_Converter/README.md

 2. Create a new branch for your changes.
 3. Make your changes and commit them to your branch.
 4. Create a pull request and describe your changes.

-## License

-This app is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

-Used technologies:

-Kotlin

-KTOR Framework

-HTML

-CSS

-Javascript

-Ajax

-Project using public API for converting currencies.

-API_KEY will expired 18 april 2023.
+5. NOTE:API_KEY will expired 18 april 2023.